Ron-Burg/RockPaperScissors/README.md

 # Rock Paper Scissors DApp

 A decentralized application (DApp) that allows users to play Rock Paper Scissors on the blockchain.
 This project consists of a React frontend and a Solidity smart contract using a factory pattern.

+## How It Works

+This DApp implements a secure commit-reveal scheme, which is crucial for fair blockchain games:

+1. **Commit Phase**: When a player makes their move, they don't reveal their choice directly.
+Instead, they:
+   - Choose their move (Rock, Paper, or Scissors)
+   - Generate a random salt (secret value)
+   - Create a commitment hash using their choice and salt
+   - Submit only the hash to the blockchain

+2. **Reveal Phase**: After both players have committed their moves:
+   - Players reveal their original choice and salt
+   - The smart contract verifies the commitment by hashing the revealed values
+   - If the hash matches the original commitment, the move is valid
+   - The winner is determined and funds are distributed accordingly

+This mechanism ensures:
+- **Fairness**: Players cannot change their moves after seeing their opponent's choice
+- **Transparency**: All moves are verifiable on the blockchain
+- **Trustlessness**: No need for a trusted third party to mediate the game
+- **Security**: The salt prevents other players from guessing moves before they're revealed

 ## Prerequisites

-- Bun (JavaScript runtime & package manager)
+- Bun
 - MetaMask or any Web3 wallet

 ## Quick Start